Oh sure there are books and blogs and informational groups and sites, but with so much (often opposing) information, how do you know which is right?

 I've made it my personal mission to figure out how to keep chickens as cheaply as possible and managed to cut my feed costs in half.

-Not be able to care for them myself: Whether it be failing health of the chicken owner or just a crazy work schedule, many chicken keepers fear not being able to take care of their flock properly.
-Most chicken owners like to do things themselves so handing over the chores to a family member is nerve wracking!
+Not being able to care for them myself: Whether it be failing health of the chicken owner or just a crazy work schedule, many chicken keepers fear not being able to take care of their flock properly.

-Taking the time to thoroughly teach someone in the proper way to feed, water and care for your flock can go a long way towards alleviating this fear.
-Writing and printing out instruction sheets (like this one) to keep on hand is a good idea.
+Taking the time to thoroughly teach someone in the proper way to feed, water and care for your flock before you need them to can go a long way towards alleviating this fear.

 If a situation should arise where you cannot get back to your flock, you'll be more at ease knowing someone can help out and know what they're doing.